Young professional woman holds a pen as she works on laptop

 Does Increasing Your Credit Limit Affect Your Credit Score?

-1. Increasing your credit limit may help your credit score if you keep your credit utilization low.
+1. An increase in your credit limit may help your credit score if you keep your credit utilization low.

 2. If your lender does a hard inquiry to approve your credit score increase, your score may go down.